 It was not only the subject matter that entranced us.
 It was Dylan’s impeccable phrasing that became even more exceptional when you heard others attempting to do justice to his work.
 Crowell’s Shelter From The Storm is a case in point.

-The six verses were there in all their glory, McGuinn singing the first, followed by Tom Petty, Neil Young, Eric Clapton, the great man himself with the crucial one featured above and finally George Harrison.
-There were two guitar solos too, by Clapton and Young, with the house band of Booker T and the MGs driving a sound captured memorably on DVD in 2014.
+The six verses were there in all their glory, McGuinn singing the first, followed by Tom Petty, Neil Young, Eric Clapton, the great man himself with the crucial one reproduced above, and finally George Harrison.
+There were two guitar solos too, by Clapton and Young, with the house band of Booker T & the MGs driving a sound captured memorably on DVD in 2014.